ianjohngraham/ianjohngraham.github.io/_posts/publish/2015-03-06-firing-up-the-sitecore-8-path-analyser.md

 categories: [Sitecore, Sitecore 8]
 tags: []
 ---
-Ever since I installed the first version of Sitecore 8  I've been intrigued by the new Path Analyzer section, but I've  never really understood how to get it working.
+<span class="dropcap">E</span>ver since I installed the first version of Sitecore 8  I've been intrigued by the new Path Analyzer section, but I've  never really understood how to get it working.
 With the release of Sitecore 8 update2 I took the time to do some further investigation.

 ## So what does the Path Analyzer do?